MichaIng/DietPi-Docs/docs/dietpi_sbc.md

 ### VirtualBox
 ![Oracle VirtualBox](assets/images/vbox.jpg)

-VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.
+VirtualBox is a general-purpose full virtualiser for x86 hardware, targeted at server, desktop and embedded use.

 The VirtualBox virtual machine is great for those occasions where SBC performance just isn't enough.
 Run one of these on any x86_64 PC/server and still get the same great DietPi features and experience.